 This project invites collaboration and participation by other regionally-based artists and the community — as documenters, observers, contributors and storytellers.
-Each participant takes a thread of the resulting conversation back into their community, in turn further developing the narrative and increasing awareness of the issues impacting the future of the river.
+Each participant then takes a thread of the resulting conversation back into their community, in turn further developing the narrative and increasing awareness of the issues impacting the future of the river.

 The first stage of this project has been funded by the NSW Government through Create NSW thanks to the Country Arts Support Program (CASP) grant administered by Orana Arts.
+One artist place in Stage 1 has also been supported by ecoPULSE.art and fundraising through the Australian Cultural Fund.
 This is an ecoPULSE.art project.